Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 These are the questions we hear most from Pasco County landowners around Dade City, especially about APN-only submissions, remote closings, inherited land, growth-value expectations.

-Most Pasco County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Pasco County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Pasco County, including areas around Dade City, New Port Richey, and nearby communities.